How to use timed sales to drive conversions

 Are you ready to learn about how to use timed sales to create urgency this BFCM?

-What if I told you your favorite online store was offering 40% off all orders for the next hour?
+What if we told you your favorite online store was offering 75% off all orders for the next hour?

-If you’re anything like most shoppers, myself included, then you’d already be headed to their site, mentally adding your wish list items to your cart.
+If you’re anything like most shoppers, you’d already be headed to their site, tallying up your wish list.

 Why?
-Based on the theory of loss aversion, customer are motivated to make a purchase based on the fear of losing out on something.
-Translation: Customers don’t want to miss out on a sale!
+Based on the theory of loss aversion, customers are motivated to make a purchase based on the fear of losing out on something.
+Translation: people don’t want to miss out on a great deal!

 And the ultimate way to drive urgency on your online store is with a timed sale.